-The Public Works Budget includes ten funds and two sub-funds and is largely based on fees, state revenue and rental/use fees such as camping, park passes, admissions and concerts.
+The Public Works Budget includes ten funds and two sub-funds and is largely based on fees, state revenue and rental/use fees such as camping, park passes, and admissions; and fair tickets, admissions, and concerts.
 In addition, there are internal service fees between divisions and other departments.
 The Department receives less than three percent of its revenue from the General Fund for support in Animal Services, Property Management, and County-wide Facilities programs.